petergridge/irrigation_component_v2/README.md

 ## INSTALLATION
 ### To create a working sample
 * Copy the irrigationprogram and irrigationzone folders to the ‘config/custom components/’ directory
-* Copy the 'irrigation.yaml' file to the packages directory or into configuration.yaml
+* Copy the 'irrigation.yaml' file to the packages directory or into configuration.yaml.
+Sample configuration
 * Copy the 'dummy_switches.yaml' file to the packages directory of into configuration yaml.
 This will provide dummy implementation of switches to represent solenoids.
 * Restart Home Assistant
 * In Lovelace create a 'manual' card and copy the contents of the 'lovelace.yaml' file